Bernie Sanders Praised For Using Campaign Infrastructure To Help Union Organizers

 On Thursday, thousands of workers from the University of California launched their third strike in 11 months.

-As The Sacramento Bee reported, pickets marched all day at the UC Davis Medical Center campus, and protesters gathered around 10 campuses and five medical centers statewide.
+As The Sacramento Bee reported, picketers marched all day at the UC Davis Medical Center campus, and protesters gathered around 10 campuses and five medical centers statewide.

 According to UPI, the workers protested over concerns of their jobs being outsourced.

-Independent Vermont Senator and Democratic presidential candidate, Bernie Sanders, used his campaign infrastructure to encourage his supporters to join the protesting workers, HuffPost reports.
+Independent Vermont Senator and Democratic presidential candidate Bernie Sanders used his campaign infrastructure to encourage his supporters to join the protesting workers, HuffPost reports.

 In what is being described as an unusual move for a presidential campaign, Sanders sent out targeted emails and text messages to his supporters, urging them to join the workers.